Document Shepherd: Tim Wicinski

 3. Intellectual Property

-There is no IPR related to this document, and the authors have no direct, personal knowledge of any IPR.
+There is no IPR claims made, and the authors have no direct, personal knowledge of any IPR.

 4. Other Points